Part 2 of 2

 #2 -- Need to Relax, Feel Pleasure, and Escape

-Most of us men aren't very good at relaxing.
+Most of us men can't relax.
 Many of us struggle with turning off our brains.
 We often don't use good stress management techniques.
 Not any different from women, we can struggle with negative thoughts about ourselves and low self-esteem.

 We want a quick and easy solution to these problems.
 Isn't there a pill I can take for this?
 Sure, look at a little porn.